At least 15 dead in mass shooting at El Paso Walmart, 21-year-old suspect in custody

 CLICK HERE TO GET THE FOX NEWS APP

-Saturday’s shooting comes just days after a gunman opened fire at a Walmart in Northern Mississippi, leaving two dead and a police officer injured.
+Saturday’s shooting comes just four days after a gunman opened fire at a Walmart in Northern Mississippi, leaving two dead and a police officer injured.
 In response to the latest shooting, Walmart tweeted: "We're in shock over the tragic events at Cielo Vista Mall in El Paso ...
 We’re praying for the victims, the community & our associates, as well as the first responders.
 We’re working closely with law enforcement & will update as appropriate.

-And last week, a gunman killed three people – including a 6-year-old boy – before turning the gun on himself at a Northern California food festival.
+On Sunday, a gunman killed three people – including a 6-year-old boy – and injured 13 others before turning the gun on himself at a Northern California food festival.

 El Paso, which has about 680,000 residents, is in West Texas sits across the border from Juarez, Mexico.
+The city has become a focal point of the ongoing debate over Trump's immigration policies.

 Fox News' Garrett Tenney and The Associated Press contributed to this report.